 As babbling babies grow into talking toddlers, they face an enormous challenge: making sense of the world around them, including the words they hear and the objects they see.
 Many children are able to tackle this problem quite easily and become successful communicators within the first few years of life.
 However, other children—including young children with autism spectrum disorder (ASD) face challenges as they learn about their environment.
 These children are the focus of the Little Listeners Project.

 The Little Listeners Project is pursuing a new avenue of research which focuses on how children with ASD use prediction skills while processing auditory and visual information in their environment in order to track patterns and learn from that information.
 The studies conducted in this project will help to determine if children with ASD track or utilize these patterns differently than other children.
-This project will will measure children’s gaze behavior as they view short videos to tap into their thinking in order to answer questions such as:
+This project will measure children’s gaze behavior as they view short videos to tap into their thinking in order to answer questions such as:

 - Do toddlers with ASD respond to patterns differently than typically developing (TD) children?